24 Breathtaking Waterfalls You’ll Find in Oregon

 - Location: Central Oregon’s High Desert, along the Deschutes River

-- How to Find: Steelhead Falls can be a bit tricky to find, but it’s well-worth the effort.
+- How to Find: Steelhead Falls can be a bit tricky to find, but it’s well worth the effort.
 The falls are located north of Terrebonne, Oregon, on land managed by the Bureau of Land Management.
 The Steelhead Falls Trailhead and Campground are located at SW River Rd, Terrebonne, OR, 97760.

 - Park Info: This park is open year-round with no fees.
-Overnight camping sites are available year-round on a first come, first served basis.
+Overnight camping sites are available year-round on a first-come, first-served basis.
 Pets are permitted here, too.

-A one-mile (round trip) trail will take you to Steelhead Falls, a breathtaking beauty that plunges into a cobalt blue pool in the Deschutes River.
-In the spring, the wildflowers surrounding the falls are spectacular; in the summer, Oregonians love going for a dip in this natural waterfall swimming pool, which is the most glorious and wholly real "desert mirage" you’ll ever experience.
+This beautiful gem near Bend is a prime example of Oregon’s "high desert" falls; it’s a resplendent natural wonder that will challenge your very definition of a "desert."
+A 2-mile,out-and-back trail will take you to Steelhead Falls, a breathtaking beauty that plunges into a cobalt-blue pool in the Deschutes River.
+In the spring, the wildflowers surrounding the falls are spectacular; in the summer, Oregonians love going for a dip in this natural waterfall swimming pool, which is the most glorious and wholly accurate "desert mirage" you’ll ever experience.

 Best Road Trips To Oregon Waterfalls

+This drive to explore is, quite literally, a drive to explore, and the combination of a scenic road trip and a waterfall-chasing adventure is something everyone should experience.
 In Oregon, there are some scenic routes (and even an official Highway of Waterfalls!) where one can visit myriad majestic falls in one fell swoop.

 - Alias: "Oregon’s Highway of Waterfalls" is actually the nickname for Highway 138.